-These amendments are applied for annual periods beginning on or after 1 January 2019.
+The amendments to IAS 1 and IAS 8 are required to be applied for annual periods beginning on or after 1 January 2020.
 The amendments did not have a significant impact on the financial position or performance of the Group.